fidoster/fidoster/README.md

 - 👨‍💻 My projects are also available at [farhan.fi](https://farhan.fi/)

-- 💬 Ask me about **HTML , CSS, JavaScript, React Python, Selenium & robot framwork**
+- 💬 Ask me about **HTML , CSS, JavaScript, React, Python, Selenium & robot framwork**

 - 📫 How to reach me **farhan.midsweden@gmail.com**